Portrait painting is serious business. Truly, there is a lot

 skills apply.
 And you can get a great foundation for portrait art, no matter

-who you decide to paint, with one of our newest eBooks, Painting Portraits in Watercolor.
-This is a wide-ranging resource
+who you decide to paint, with one of our newest resources, How to Paint Watercolor Portraits the Easy Way.
+This is a focused resource

 that covers plenty of ground and doesn't scrimp on the